Direct Imaging of Dynamic Glassy Behavior in a Strained Manganite Film

-Two high qualities PCSMO films growth on LSAT and CTO/STO substrates are characterizing by X-ray reciprocal mapping, resistivity and magnetization measurements. \ref{sfig1}(a), Reciprocal space map of the PCSMO film on LSAT.
+Two high qualities Pr0.55(Ca1-ySry)0.45MnO3 (PCSMO) with y = 0.25 films growth on LSAT and CTO/STO substrates are characterizing by X-ray reciprocal mapping, resistivity and magnetization measurements.
+FIG. \ref{sfig1}(a) is reciprocal space map of the PCSMO film on LSAT.
 The (222) and (310) peaks of the film align with the LSAT substrate.
-The widths of diffraction peaks of film along lateral direction, corresponding to the omega scan of crystal, are comparable to those of substrates suggesting a coherent growth and high quality film. \ref{sfig1}(b), ZFC-FW resistivity curves in different magnetic fields also show the reentrance of the insulating state. \ref{sfig1}(c), Magnetization as a function of temperature for ZFC-FW (black), FC (green) and, FC-FW (red). \ref{sfig1}(c) (inset), Resistance as a function of magnetic field after ZFC to 12 K (blue) and 120 K (magenta).
-PCSMO film on LSAT substrate is quite different from a bulk sample.
+The widths of diffraction peaks of film along lateral direction, corresponding to the omega scan of crystal, are comparable to those of substrates suggesting a coherent growth and high quality film.
+In FIG. \ref{sfig1}(b), the ZFC-FW resistivity curves in different magnetic fields show the reentrance of the insulating state, similar to another bi-critical phase manganite (La,Pr)$_{0.625}$Ca$_{0.375}$MnO$_3$ (For example, PRB \textbf{71}, 224416(2005)). \ref{sfig1}(c), magnetization as a function of temperature for ZFC-FW (black), FC (green) and, FC-FW (red) at 0.01 T. The magnetization was negligible during the ZFC, but could go up to 3.5 $\mu_B$/Mn during the FW if magnetic field of 5 T was used.
+PCSMO film on LSAT substrate is quite different from a film on CTO/STO and a bulk sample.

-A PCSMO film on CTO/STO substrate behaves rather similar to the bulk sample, which is different from the film on LSAT. \ref{sfig1}(d) shows reciprocal space map of the PCSMO film on CTO/STO shows the large deviation from the LSAT substrate. \ref{sfig1}(e), Resistivity measurements show the film on the CTO/STO substrate is metallic at low temperature. \ref{sfig1}(f), Magnetization curve taken during ZFC-FW, FC, FC-FW are the same.
-No reentrance behavior is seen.
-The lattice constant of CTO in a cubic convention is 3.826 \AA, closer to that of the PCSMO lattice\cite{c8}, while the lattice constant of LSAT is larger, 3.869 \AA.
+The PCSMO film on CTO/STO substrate behaves rather similar to the bulk sample.
+FIG. \ref{sfig1}(d) shows reciprocal space map of the PCSMO film on CTO/STO shows the large deviation from that on the LSAT substrate.
+Further analysis indicates that the film on CTO/STO is almost relaxed and lattice parameter is quite close to that of bulk case.
+The resistivity measurements in FIG. \ref{sfig1}(e) indicate that the film on the CTO/STO substrate is metallic at low temperature.
+FIG. \ref{sfig1}(f), Magnetization curve taken during ZFC-FW, FC, FC-FW are the same and no reentrance behavior is observed.
+The absence of the insulating behavior in the CTO/STO film indicates the influence of the substrate on the properties.
+The lattice constant of CTO in a cubic convention is 3.826 $\AA$, closer to that of the PCSMO lattice (PRB \textbf{66}, 104416 (2002)), while the lattice constant of LSAT is larger, 3.869 $\AA$.